HIPS/Spearmint/README.md

 spearmint: Bayesian optimization codebase
 =========================================

+Spearmint is a software package to perform Bayesian optimization according to specific algorithms (the “Software”).
+The Software is designed to automatically run experiments (thus the code name spearmint) in a manner that iteratively adjusts a number of parameters so as to minimize some objective in as few runs as possible.

 **STEP 1: Installation**

 1. Install [python](https://www.python.org/), [numpy](http://www.numpy.org/), [scipy](http://www.numpy.org/).
 For academic users, the anaconda distribution is great.
 Use numpy 1.8 or higher.